 Outside of school, I was part of a campaign for universal free school lunch in New York City, where I advocated for free lunch for all NYC public students.
 This campaign was a success, and universal free school lunch is now implemented in all public schools in NYC.
 This was a pivotal moment in my life because I realized how much of a say I had in the creation of real policy and that I could do good for other people through politics.
 I also volunteered for Senator Bernie Sanders’ presidential campaign and several local campaigns.
 Bernie Sanders was my main inspiration for entering politics because I saw a fellow Brooklynite rise up and create monumental, inspirational change in politics.
 Also, I have interned at the Metropolitan Museum of Art, specifically for the Education section, where I assisted in creating programs for teenagers and children attending events at the MET.
 I previously worked with children with special needs and interned at the League of Women Voters in NYC this past summer.
 At the League, I created a voter guide for the NYC elections this summer and helped people register to vote.

-At American University, I am an intern at the Center for Israel Studies, co-President of Democracy Matters at AU, and Communications co-Coordinator of the of the SPA Leadership Program.
-As an intern at the Center for Israel Studies, I plan events featuring journalists, ambassadors, and experts on Israel.
+At American University, I am a Program Assistant at the Center for Israel Studies, President of Democracy Matters at AU, and Communications Co-Coordinator of the SPA Leadership Program.
+As a Program Assistant at the Center for Israel Studies, I help plan events featuring journalists, ambassadors, and experts on Israel.
 I recently established a Democracy Matters chapter at American University.
-There, I plan bi-weekly meetings to inform students about the influence of money in politics.
-In SPA Leadership, I am currently beginning my second-year project that will focus on civic education in D.C. public schools.
-As Communications co-Coordinator, I coordinate outreach to the Leadership community through the newsletter, social media pages, and the Leadership website.
+There, I plan bi-weekly meetings and lobby days to inform students about the influence of money in politics.
+In SPA Leadership, I am working on my second-year project that will focus on creating a civics education program in D.C. charter schools.
+As Communications Co-Coordinator, I coordinate outreach to the Leadership community through the newsletter, social media pages, and the Leadership website.